harshil1712/cloudflare-pdf-summarizer-workshop/README.md

 ### Step 6: Handle event notifications

 Update the `queue` handler in `src/index.ts` to handle event notifications from the queue.
+Make sure to update the name of the queue.

 ### Step 7: Deploy the application